Ferns & Focus

 Asparagus aethiopicus

-A versatile and hardy perennial, the Asparagus Fern is prized for its arching plumes of fine, needle-like foliage.
+Asparagus Fern is a versatile and hardy perennial, the Asparagus Fern is grown for its arching plumes of fine, needle-like foliage.
 While it resembles a fern, it is actually a member of the Asparagaceae family.
-This vigorous grower produces small, fragrant white-pink flowers in summer, followed by bright red berries that provide a striking contrast against its emerald green cladodes.
+Give it bright, indirect light, moderate humidity, and a planter that lets excess water drain freely.

 ☀️